How much does a dehumidifier cost to install?

 Installing a dehumidifier in a basement costs $1,100 to $2,800, depending on the size and if it's ducted through a wall.
 Some units balance humidity throughout the home by dehumidifying only the basement air, where moisture is highest.
 Basement dehumidifiers may also be ducted to output dry air to another room.

-- Models with an automatic drain connected to a floor drain or sump pump are ideal for homeowners looking for low maintenance.
+Models with an automatic drain connected to a sump pump or floor drain are ideal for homeowners looking for low maintenance.